Shin Sihan tijdens de Avond van de GrachtenfestivalPrijs 2020 © Melle Meivogel

 "Shin Sihan attracts excellent musicians and entices them to join him in his musical adventure.
 Together with them, he creates magical moments and captivates his audience," said the jury.

 Artist in Residence

-The winner of the Grachtenfestival prize will receive the coveted title of Artist in Residence.
-Within this residency, the winner is given the freedom to realize his or her musical dreams during the next edition of the Grachtenfestival.
-The nomination for the GrachtenfestivalPrijs is an important appreciation for the musicians and with the self-composed concert that they can give during the festival, this nomination is already a prize in itself.
+The winner of the GrachtenfestivalPrijs will receive the coveted title of Artist in Residence.
+Within this residency, the winner will be given the freedom to realize his or her musical dreams during the subsequent edition of the Grachtenfestival.
+The nomination for the GrachtenfestivalPrijs is an important appreciation for the musicians and with the self-composed concert that they are allowed to give during the festival, this nomination is a prize in itself.

 The GrachtenfestivalPrijs is part of the Grachtenfestival's mission to present young, talented musicians to a wide audience.
 The talents are often invited to play for several years, where they are given a stage appropriate to the stage of their career.
 The Grachtenfestival challenges the musicians to go off the beaten track and supports them in this.
 A nomination for the GrachtenfestivalPrijs is an important boost for young musicians in their careers.